How to Benefit From MDEC’s SME Digitalisation Grant?

-In accordance with Budget 2020, the government saw the opportunity to help SME business owners thrive despite the current MCO restrictions through digital adoption.
+In accordance with Budget 2020, the government saw the opportunity to help SME business owners thrive despite the current MCO restrictions through SME digitalisation initiatives.
 In its efforts to actively encourage more local businesses to move rapidly into the technology sphere, the government has also allocated an additional RM150 million under the SME Digitalisation Grant scheme in Budget 2021.

-The government will provide a 50% matching grant of up to RM5,000 per company to acquire digital solutions.
-This matching grant will accumulate a total of RM500 million over five years, and is limited to the first 100,000 successful applicants.
+The government grant will provide a 50% financing of up to RM5,000 per company for acquiring digital marketing solutions.
+This matching grant will accumulate a total of RM500 million over five years and is limited to the first 100,000 successful applicants.